MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/menuitem.md

 These properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects so the `MenuItem` instance can be the target of data bindings.

 > [!NOTE]
 > The [`IsEnabled`](xref:Xamarin.Forms.MenuItem.IsEnabled) bindable property is read-only.
 To manipulate the enabled/disabled state of a `MenuItem`, bind the `Command` property to a class that implements `ICommand` and implement the Command's `canExecute` parameter as a delegate that returns `true` or `false`.
-For an example, see [Enable or Disable a MenuItem](#enable-or-disable-a-menuitem) below.
+For an example, see [Enable or disable a MenuItem](#enable-or-disable-a-menuitem) below.

 ## Create a MenuItem